breddy1366/browserstack-automation-assignment/README.md

 ### Explanation:

-parallel="methods" with thread-count="2" means
+parallel="methods" with thread-count="2" means that a maximum of 2 test methods will run in parallel.

-Max 2 test methods will run in parallel.
+This configuration aligns with the typical free or trial BrowserStack plan, which supports 1–2 concurrent sessions.

-This aligns with the typical free or trial BrowserStack plan, which supports 1–2 concurrent sessions.
+In the test class, a DataProvider supplies 5 configurations.
+With this setting, 2 tests will execute concurrently, while the remaining 3 will wait in the queue.

-test class uses a DataProvider for 5 configurations — they will now run 2 at a time, others will wait.
+If I try to run 5 parallel threads, BrowserStack will not support it under the current plan, and the extra sessions will be queued or result in BROWSERSTACK_QUEUE_SIZE_EXCEEDED errors.

 ### BrowserStack Execution